The weddings of Santa Barbara

 - Mary DuVall McCormick and her husband Dr. Mark McCormick.

 Some time afterwards, Cruz and Santana will unite, according to the Mexican habit, their destiny.
-Santana's reversal can be explained by the fact that Cruz and her share the same social origins and this same Mexican blood which runs in their veins.
+Santana's reversal can be explained by the fact that Cruz and she share the same social origins and this same Mexican blood which runs in their veins.
 In addition, Santana perhaps ended up realizing Cruz's sincerity when he affirms to her that he definitively drove out of his mind the memory of Eden.
-This is why Santana let herself being seduced by her friend's proposal...
+This is why Santana let herself be seduced by her friend's proposal...

 Text written for this site by Lilian